 Here are answers to some of the most common questions we get about attorney-client privilege:

 Does Attorney-Client Privilege Apply in My Free Case Review?

-The protection offered by attorney-client privilege does apply when you are meeting with an attorney in a free case review to discuss a potential claim, even if you have not yet hired that attorney.
+The protection offered by attorney-client privilege does apply when you discuss your potential claim with an attorney in a free case review.
+This is true even if you have not yet hired that attorney.

-More specifically, it is generally presumed that attorney-client privilege extends to a client or potential client if:
+In general, it is assumed that attorney-client privilege extends to a client or potential client if: